concourse/hush-house/deployments/hush-house/README.md

 ### Accessing worker containers debug endpoints (pprof)

 Just like in web, but for worker pods - see [Accessing web containers debug endpoints](#accessing-web-containers-debug-endpoints).

+Note: capturing profiles and gorutine dumps to be consumed by `swirly` should work the same way as for `web`.